 In this first phase, NACo’s Rural Energy Academy will focus on helping rural county leaders navigate development and siting of wind and solar energy projects and whether they are right for their residents, economies and natural resources.
 In partnership with the National Association of Development Organizations (NADO), this initiative supports rural counties by providing:

-• Resources tailored to rural county considerations
+• Energizing Counties Resource Hub - resources tailored to county considerations

-• Virtual community platform for peer engagement
+• Energy Counties Exchange - a virtual community platform for peer engagement

-• Site visits to rural energy communities
+• Peer Exchange - site visits to rural energy communities

 To learn how the Rural Energy Academy can support you and your team, complete this contact form to connect with NACo staff and experienced partners from Mana Group Consulting.